nobutaka/nanopass/README.md

-# nanopass scheme compiler in scheme for x86
+# Nanopass scheme compiler in scheme for x86

 This is a scheme compiler for my study.
 It runs on macOS only.

-## How to compile fib
+## Compile fib

 ```
 $ gosh